Saint Charles Preparatory School: Academics

-For the 2020-2021 school year, St. Charles decided to have all in-person classes since they had the ability to spread students out throughout their campus to meet 6 feet social distancing guidelines during the COVID-19 pandemic.
-In 2020, St. Charles was approved for PPP loans ranging from $350,000 - $1,000,000.

 Theatre

 Since St. Charles is an all-male school, the theatre department has had to use different methods to incorporate the female roles of plays and musicals.
 Both prep school and seminary students performed the first plays at St. Charles in 1929 under the direction of Monsignor Joseph A. Cousins.
 Female roles were played by male students dressing up as women until 1971.
 It was then that Mrs. Teresa McLean (the school's biology teacher) became the first woman to perform in a St. Charles play.
 The next year, female students from St. Joseph Academy and Bishop Watterson High School played female parts in a production.
 Ever since then, female roles for plays have been filled by open auditions from women at other Central Ohio schools.
 The current theater director is Mr. R. Douglas Montgomery.